 Instead of looking for Egyptian Cotton, it makes sense to look for the quality of true Egyptian Cotton; long staple fibres.
 This is the single most important factor when determining the softness, smoothness and durability of your bedding.
 We keep coming back to it, but it’s just so important.

-Bedding seems like a simple product, but in reality, producing high quality bedding is a complicated process requiring the very best raw materials, precision engineering, state of the art machinery, and skilled finishing.
+Bedding might seem like a simple product, but in reality, producing high quality bedding is a complicated process requiring the very best raw materials, precision engineering, state of the art machinery, and skilled finishing.
 Every process along the way, from picking to combing to spinning and weaving, requires a high level of skill, care and attention.

 At Bedfolk, we partner with a third-generation family run mill in Portugal.
 Our 100% long staple cotton sheets are woven and finished by master weavers, with exacting standards and unrivalled expertise.
 That’s how we make the comfiest cotton bedding that you’ll ever sleep in.